-1. As Catch-up/Hardship Payment Plan agreements become over 60 days delinquent, the Auditor's Office will notify the property owner of payment plan agreement cancellation/termination.
-There will be a delinquent Catch-up/Hardship Payment Plan agreement collection charge of $25.00.
-The collection charge is subject to change.
+1. As Catch-up/Hardship Payment Plan agreements become over 60 days delinquent, the Revenue Division will notify the property owner of payment plan agreement cancellation/termination.

 2. The notification will specify that if payment is not made within 14 days of the date of the notification, the payment plan agreement will be cancelled/terminated and if the delinquency exceeds 365 days the file will be forwarded to Foreclosure.

 1. If a Catch-up/Hardship Payment Plan agreement has been cancelled/terminated as a result of failure, refusal, or neglect to make timely payments, as provided in the agreement, and the property owner requests to have the payment plan reinstated, there will be a one time reinstatement opportunity.
 After the payment agreement has been in default two consecutive times there will be no more opportunity for reinstatement.

 Adopted by Director of Revenue Division April 12, 2019.